maherou/Teaching/files/CS373/AiUsagePolicy.md

 # Generative AI Tool Usage: Background

-- CSB|SJU does not have a specific policy to guide the use of generative AI tools.
+- CSBSJU does not have a specific policy to guide the use of generative AI tools.
 - The use of generative AI tools falls under the general school policies for [academic honesty and misconduct](https://catalog.csbsju.edu/catalog/academic-programs-policies-regulations/rights-responsibilities/).
 - In some courses, use of generative AI tools is prohibited or highly restrictive.
 - In CS373, use of generative AI tools is expected up to but not beyond the expectations for academic honesty.